ParallelMaths/parallel/pages/7-03-crosses-crosses.md

 A word has been encoded by adding 15 and the result is RDL.
 To decode it, turn the encoded word into numbers, which is 17¦3¦11, then subtract 15, which turns it into 2¦-12¦-4.
-The problem is that neither -12 nor -4 are not in our range of 0-25, so we add 26 so that -12 becomes +14, and -4 becomes +22.
+The problem is that neither -12 nor -4 are in our range of 0-25, so we add 26 so that -12 becomes +14, and -4 becomes +22.
 So now we have 2¦14¦22, which is the word COW.